12

 The air felt different the moment we stepped out of that room.

-Someone gestured— politely, expectantly— and we were made to sit.
-Together.
+Someone gestured politely and we were made to sit, together.
 Right there where he’d been sitting earlier.
 Apparently, the direction was important for the ritual according to vastu.

-We were close.
-Not touching, but close enough that I could feel the heat of his presence.
-His shoulder sat inches from mine, unmoving, steady.
-I didn’t lean away.
-I didn’t move at all.
-I simply folded myself into that space like a shadow, back straight, palms resting on my lap— fingers entwined too tightly, as if holding them apart might let something slip.
+I didn’t lean away, I didn’t move at all.
+I simply folded myself into that space like a shadow, back straight, palms resting on my lap, fingers entwined too tightly.

 Everyone else melted into roles.
 Talking, arranging, gesturing in hushed coordination.
 The elders were discussing rituals.